-Regular employees in this unit shall be provided with a County-paid term life insurance policy with a face value equal to 100% of the employee's annual salary rounded to the nearest \$1,000, up to \$75,000.
+Employees shall be provided with a County-paid term life insurance policy with a face value equal to 100% of the employee's annual salary rounded to the nearest \$1,000, up to \$75,000.
 The policy shall include a double indemnity accidental death and dismemberment provision.

-If an employee separates from employment with a service or disability retirement, this policy shall continue through the first twelve (12) months following such separation in an amount not to exceed the lesser of the employee's annual salary or \$50,000.
-Thereafter, the amount of coverage shall be reduced at a rate of 20% per year so that such benefit would terminate at the end of sixty (60) months after separation.
+If an employee separates from employment with a service or disability retirement, this policy shall continue through the first sixty (60) months following such separation at an amount not to exceed the lesser of the employee's annual salary or \$50,000.
+Such benefit will terminate at the end of sixty (60) months after separation.

-Members of this unit may also purchase additional term life insurance to a maximum of \$200,000 in increments offered by the County's carrier and approved by the Board of Supervisors.
+Members of this unit may also purchase additional term life insurance in increments of \$25,000 to a maximum of \$200,000 at the County's rate.